tracking-exposed/facebook/anomalies/README.md

     delay=1500 DEBUG=* anomalies/resender.js --file=parsingError-104444444444444-080049.json

 and iterated with your debug.
-To loop again with the new saved errors, this script move files from /dev/shm to ./samples
+To loop again with the new saved errors, this script move files from /dev/shm to ./errors/client and ./errors/server

     anomalies/looperror.sh

+# Reparsing

+This new approach uses the parsing code of the userscript (copied in 'userscrip/fb-parser.js') and want re-executed the section of HTML that generates errors

+this can permit to aproach the parsing issues in the userscrpt and use better CSS selector https://www.w3.org/TR/css3-selectors/ instead of parsing and regexp

+    DEBUG=* PRINT=1 anomalies/reparse.js